MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 After you enable the project cost budget feature, the page is refreshed, and a **Budget match priorities** tab is added.

-## Importing budget from estimates
+## Creating budget from estimates

 Projects are planned by defining tasks, assigning resources, and estimating material and expense costs.
 This is reflected in the estimates of the project which can be referred under **Estimates** tab, in the project's page.

 By following these steps, a well-planned estimates can be used as the foundation for creating a project cost budget.
-This can be accomplished by importing the estimates into the budget.
+This can be accomplished by creating the budget from estimates.

+> [!NOTE]
+> Creating a budget from estimates will be executed on a best effort basis, which means that all estimates that pass budget-related validations will be created as budget lines.
+>
+> **Timeline** section in the project **Summary** page will display a summary of the create budget from estimates process, including any error logs for estimates that could not be created as budget lines.

 1. Sign in to Project Operations.
 1. In the left navigation, change the area to **Projects**.